ramblingbiped/common-configs/README.md

 # common-configs
-Common configuration files for services and applications on Linux
+Common configuration files for frequently used services and applications on Linux.

--tmux